haydenbleasel/website/README.md

-COMLINK_PASSPHRASE="" # The passphrase for the Comlink API POSTMARK_SERVER_API_TOKEN="" # The API token for Postmark EMAIL_ADDRESS="" # The email address to send emails to
+COMLINK_PASSPHRASE="" # The passphrase for the Comlink API POSTMARK_SERVER_API_TOKEN="" # The API token for Postmark EMAIL_ADDRESS="" # The email address to send emails to EDGE_CONFIG="" # The configuration for the Vercel Edge Config
 ```

 Then run the local development server with: